JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 <warning>

-If System Administrator creates users without a password with several authentication modes enabled on the server including the [Built-in](#Built-in+Authentication) one, and later changes authentication from mixed one to the build-in one, users with no password will be unable to sign in to TeamCity.
+If the System Administrator creates users without a password while several authentication modes are enabled on the server including [Built-in authentication](#Built-in+Authentication) and later changes authentication from mixed to built-in, the users with no password will be unable to sign in to TeamCity.
 </warning>

 It is possible to use a combination of internal and external authentication.
 The recommended approach is to configure [LDAP Integration](ldap-integration.md) for your internal employees first and then to add [Built-in](#Built-in+Authentication) authentication for external users.
 Since TeamCity 2020.2, you can also enable authentication via OAuth services.